Causal survival analysis under competing risks using longitudinal modified treatment policies: Discussion

 \section{Discussion}

 Modified treatment policies represent a recent but powerful advance in modern causal inference.
-These intervention regimes have a variety of applications, including (i) practical solutions to violations of the positivity assumption; (ii) definition and estimation of the effects of continuous, time-valued, and multivariate exposures; and (iii) definition of effects that depend on the natural value of treatment.
+These intervention regimes have a variety of applications, including (i) flexibility in the definition of effects whose identification relies on a positivity assumption that may be satisfied by design; (ii) flexibility in the definition and estimation of the effects of continuous, time-valued, and multivariate treatments; and (iii) definition of effects that depend on the natural value of treatment.
 Here, we have advanced the LMTP methodology, extending it to the case of survival outcomes with competing events.
 We have presented identification assumptions for the causal parameters, as well as a sequentially doubly robust and efficient estimation algorithm capable of leveraging the many data-adaptive regression procedures available for nuisance parameter estimation.
-We ensure that the estimates of the survival function remain within the parameter space (antitonic and bounded in the closed unit interval) by leveraging the monotonic projection framework of~\citet{westling2020unified} and~\citet{westling2020correcting}.
+We ensure that the estimates of the survival function remain within the parameter space (monotonic decreasing and bounded in the closed unit interval) by leveraging the monotonic projection framework of~\citet{westling2020unified} and~\citet{westling2020correcting}.
 We have illustrated the scientific utility of our approach through application to the study of negative side effects of invasive mechanical ventilation on acute kidney injury in patients hospitalized with COVID-19, for which death by other causes serves as a competing event.

 Our Proposition~\ref{prop:vonm} shows that doubly robust estimation is possible for any intervention that is defined in terms of an LMTP satisfying the stated conditions.
-Namely, any randomized intervention defined by a known function $\d(a_t,h_t,\varepsilon_t)$ through either an LMTP or a general stochastic intervention accommodates doubly robust estimation, provided that: (1) either (i) $A_t$ is a discrete random variable for all $t$, or (ii) $A_t$ is a continuous random variable and the modified treatment policy $\d$ satisfies Assumption~\ref{ass:inv}, and (2) the randomizer $\varepsilon_t$ is drawn independently across units and independently of $U$, and its distribution does not depend on $\P$.
+Namely, any randomized intervention defined by a known function $\d(a_t,h_t,\varepsilon_t)$ through either an LMTP or a general stochastic intervention accommodates doubly robust estimation, provided that: (1) either (i) $A_t$ is a discrete random variable for all $t$, or (ii) $A_t$ is a continuous random variable and the modified treatment policy $\d$ satisfies Condition~\ref{ass:inv}, and (2) the randomizer $\varepsilon_t$ is drawn independently across units and independently of $U$, and its distribution does not depend on $\P$.
 Notably, this rich class contains all interventions considered by Theorem 2 of~\citet{wen2021intervention}.